Arrests made in killing of American prosecutor in Micronesia

-WELLINGTON, New Zealand (AP) — Authorities in Micronesia said Monday they arrested suspects in the slaying of an American prosecutor who was working as acting attorney general of the state of Yap in the Pacific nation.
+WELLINGTON, New Zealand (AP) — Authorities in Micronesia said Monday that they arrested suspects in the killing of an American prosecutor who was working as acting attorney general of the state of Yap on the Pacific island nation.

 Yap Gov. Henry S. Falan announced the arrests on the state’s website.
 No names were released.

-Authorities said prosecutor Rachelle Bergeron was fatally shot Oct.
+Authorities say prosecutor Rachelle Bergeron was fatally shot Oct.
 14 after returning home from a run.
 Her friends believe her killing was tied to her work, which including being part of a human-trafficking task force.

-Bergeron was from Wisconsin and first moved to Yap in 2015 to take a job as assistant attorney general.
+Bergeron grew up in Wisconsin and first moved to Yap in 2015 to take a job as assistant attorney general.
+She had previously worked in Washington D.C., New York and India.

 Falan said in a statement that officials “will keep the public informed at the appropriate time as the court case moves ahead.”